intel/intel-extension-for-pytorch/docs/tutorials/installation.md

 **Note:** For versions before 1.10.0, use package name `torch_ipex`, rather than `intel_extension_for_pytorch`.

-**Note:** To install a package with a specific version, run with the following command:
+**Note:** To install a history package with a specific version, run with the following command:

 ```
 python -m pip install <package_name>==<version_name> -f https://developer.intel.com/ipex-whl-stable-cpu